LukeZGD/aquila-app/README.md

 ## Jailbreaking

 - The jailbreak process starts immediately when the app is launched.
-- If successful, the device will reboot and display a splash screen saying "Installing jailbreak".
-- Once complete, Cydia should appear on the home screen.
+- If successful, the device will reboot and Cydia should appear on the home screen.

 ## Notes

 - If the app crashes, the exploit may have failed.
 Simply try launching it again.
 - The app is only for unjailbroken devices.
-On already jailbroken devices, the app will crash immediately.
+On devices that are already jailbroken, the app will only crash immediately.
-- To improve success rate:
-    - Open the Compass app and confirm it rotates properly, then retry.
-    - On iPads/iPod touches, try physically rotating the screen (like portrait to landscape) before retrying.
-    - You may also try rebooting the device before retrying.
-- **Important:** Your device must have a working gyroscope/accelerometer to jailbreak with Aquila.
-This requirement applies to the original Aquila project as well.
-If your device has faulty sensors, the jailbreak will not work.

 ## Supported Devices